TonyNovak.com

 Debunking the myths of peaceful divorce strategies

-This article is intended to help present a "level playing field" for choosing divorce strategies by debunking some of the common beliefs about limitations of peaceful divorce.
+This article is intended to help present an alternate point of view and help "level the playing field" for individuals considering their divorce strategies by debunking some of the common beliefs about limitations of peaceful divorce.

 1. You need a lawyer.

-A couple can go through a divorce without an attorney.
-Real couples do it every day, so the assumption that it is not possible is simply incorrect.
+Plenty of real couples go through divorces without an attorney, so the assumption that it is not possible is simply incorrect.
 Obviously some marriages are easier to dissolve than others.
 Marriages without children, shared assets or retirement plans are more likely to be handled without an attorney.
+Some people are more likely than others to be able to handle the intellectual and emotional demands that are required in handling your own divorce.
 Second marriages might be more likely to fit this profile for a potentially successful self-negotiated divorce.

 3. Mediation is “all or none”.

-All issued can be arbitrated or any single issue can be isolated to be arbitrated or handled by the court system.
+Any single issue can be isolated and handled through arbitration.
+Alternately, a couple can agree to isolate one or more issues to be handled by the court system while handling other issues on their own.
 Some women, for example, decide to handle child support through the court system and mediate the property settlement, child visitation and other issues.
-In most cases this is faster, cheaper and more effective than mediating all issues.
+In many cases this is faster, cheaper and more effective than mediating all issues or deferring to the court system to resolve all the issues.

 4. Arbitration is “all or none”.